Butochnikov/framework/README.md

-# KodiCMS Framework built on Laravel
+# SleepingOwl Framework built on Laravel